Wherever there is violence and conflict in the world, there are local people working to resolve and prevent it.

 Peace Insight maps and highlights the work of our unique network of journalists, activists, and peacebuilders who are proud to wear the title of Local Peacebuilding Expert (LPE).
 Together, these 28 LPEs provide in-depth knowledge of over forty conflicts around the world and the organisations working on the ground to resolve them.

-Our LPEs identify local peacebuilding organisations for our interactive database, publish commentary and analysis on conflict and security issues in their region, and help us organise peacebuilding workshops and conferences.
-Their role is fundamental to the work we do and our mission to amplify the voices of local peacebuilders.
+Our LPEs identify local peacebuilding organizations to be featured in our interactive database, offer expert commentary and analysis on conflicts and security issues in their part of the world, and help us organize peacebuilding workshops and conferences around the globe.
+Their work is fundamental to this site, and to our mission to amplify the voices of local peacebuilders.

-Our LPES provide first-hand reporting on peacebuilding initiatives around the world, and we publish regular articles and analysis from expert guest contributors.
-Peace Insight acts as an international platform for local peacebuilders to share their views on the issues that affect them.
+Our LPEs provide Peace Insight with invaluable first-hand reporting on peacebuilding initiatives around the world which we publish here, alongside articles and analysis from guest correspondents.
+We also serve as an international platform for local peacebuilders to share their views on the issues that affect them.